• About

 Intermittent fasting (IF) has gained significant attention for its potential to aid in weight loss and its profound benefits on cellular repair and longevity.
 One of the most notable processes initiated by IF is autophagy—a crucial biological mechanism where cells remove and recycle dysfunctional components.
 Autophagy is a cellular housekeeping function that cleans out damaged structures and supports overall cellular health.
 Research indicates that this process is vital for longevity, as it helps maintain the proper function of cells and protects against various diseases.

 Moreover, intermittent fasting also influences vital hormones and proteins that play a role in ageing and longevity.
-For example, fasting has been shown to elevate brain-derived neurotrophic factor (BDNF) levels, a protein linked to brain health and cognitive function.
+For example, fasting has been shown to increase brain-derived neurotrophic factor (BDNF) levels, a protein associated with brain health and cognitive function.
 Additionally, IF may lower insulin levels and improve insulin sensitivity, which benefits metabolic health and longevity.

 These cumulative effects suggest intermittent fasting is a promising strategy for enhancing cellular repair and promoting a longer, healthier life.
 Integrating IF into a balanced lifestyle may thus offer a holistic approach to not just achieving weight loss but also supporting overall cellular and genetic health, paving the way for increased longevity.